jquense/yup/README.md

 #### `mixed.describe(): SchemaDescription`

-Collects schema details (like meta, labels, active tests and active tests params) into a serializable description object.
+Collects schema details (like meta, labels and active tests) into a serializable description object.

 ```